-As of September 30, 2017, we own a patent family directed to the composition of matter of our subcutaneous formulation for furosemide and methods of treating edema, hypertension and heart failure using the formulation of furosemide.
-This patent family includes one pending U.S. patent application, one pending patent application in each of Canada, China, Europe and Japan, and nine pending patent applications in other countries outside of the United States.
+As of July 31, 2017, we own a formulation patent family specific to our subcutaneous formulation of furosemide.
+This patent family includes one pending U.S. patent application and 13 pending patent applications in regions or countries outside of the United States.
 Patents that issue from this patent family are generally expected to expire in 2034, excluding any additional term for patent term adjustment.